Poudingue/Asteroids/README.md

 Problems :
 - Now that the collision algorithm is optimised, what takes up most of the time is the rendering.
 Disable chunks and smoke effects for huge performance improvements.
-- Momentum of objects still not taken into account for physics
+- Angular momentum of objects still not taken into account for physics
 - ???